Read the latest News.

 We reserve the right as a community to challenge the claims of a commercial establishment to conduct business in our residential neighborhoods if the zoning of the establishment has been insufficiently reviewed or noticed by the City Planning Commission and other city agencies.

+For years now, developers have converted our homes into luxury dorms—and multiplexes built for affordable housing that are finally rented out to college students.
 They have battened on the peace and security of our neighborhoods while exploiting the weaknesses of our laws and the city’s moral failure to enforce them.

-Now some well-connected investors are developing a medical marijuana dispensary (technically, a “retailer”) on historic South Carrollton Avenue—next to Nix Library, and near elementary schools and churches.
+Now some well-connected investors are developing a medical marijuana dispensary (technically, a “retailer”) on historic South Carrollton Avenue—next to Nix Library, and near schools and churches.

 As far as we know, none of these institutions nor any residential neighbors were formally approached with a request for their engagement, let alone their consent.

 The owners encountered no opposition or request for public engagement at City Hall, or from the City Council, or from state legislators.
+On 9/11/25, a cannabis study was requested from the City Planning Commission by Joe Giarrusso and Oliver Thomas—long after the issuance of work permits at the 1407 S. Carrollton and Bourbon Street locations.

-They have the advantage of us: they know that medical marijuana enjoys broad support.
+The owners have the advantage of us: they know that medical marijuana enjoys broad support.
 And while Louisiana voters never went to the polls to legalize medical marijuana, most citizens do in fact support access to cannabis.

 So let’s ask ourselves: